lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 The general idea around digital contact tracing apps is that based on some proximity and time threshold, in Canada's COVID-19 app this is 2 metres and 15 minutes, you will be alerted with a notification that you were exposed to someone with COVID-19.
 Upon this notification, you would quarantine to prevent infecting other people.
 It's been a year since the release of Canada's digital tracking app, and I took a peek at the report.

 Maybe you're wondering why I'm so interested in this.
 Well, digital contact tracing sounded like a super cool idea of an application of technology in public health.
-I was excited for the app and downloaded it myself.
+I was excited about the app and downloaded it myself.
 Unfortunately, I've deleted it, and in my review of the report maybe you'll see why.

 ## My review of the "Interim report on social and economic determinants of app adoption, retention and use"
 The Canadian government came out with a report, [Interim report on social and economic determinants of app adoption, retention and use](https://www.ic.gc.ca/eic/site/icgc.nsf/eng/07716.html), reviewing how the app has done during the pandemic.
 Here are my thoughts (in italic).
 When I say "council" I mean "COVID-19 Exposure Notification App Advisory Council".